 1.3.
 Immediately after the tube is filled with blood (maximum capacity: 8.4 mL of whole blood), gently invert the tube (turn the wrist of the arm that is holding the tube by 180° downward and back) 5 times to stabilize the sample.

 NOTE: Inversion ensures the preservative is mixed uniformly with the sample.
 However, do not shake the contents again, even before plasma preparation.
 Insufficient mixing of preservatives with the blood sample leads to destabilization of the contents and the formation of micro clots or hemolysis.
-At this stage, protocol can be continued immediately for plasma separation or blood-filled tubes can wait for up to 30 days at ambient temperature (15-25 ˚C), and up to 8 days at 37 ˚C.
+At this stage, the protocol can be continued immediately for plasma separation or blood-filled tubes can wait for up to 30 days at ambient temperature (15-25 ˚C), and up to 8 days at 37 ˚C.

 2. Plasma and buffy coat separation and storage